lujiaying/MUG-Bench/README.md

 Example scripts to run baselines are listed in [run_baseline.sh](run_baseline.sh).

-For instance, if we want to reproduce the txt-image model [CLIP](https://github.com/openai/CLIP),
+For instance, if we want to reproduce the txt-image model [CLIP](https://github.com/openai/CLIP), For detailed examples to run each model, please check out run_baseline.sh

 ```Shell
 # Run txt-image model (CLIP)